Being Sued for Old Credit Card Debt

 If you are lucky, the bank that you opened the credit card with won’t send your account to their in-house collections department.
 If you have not been sued by the bank within two years of your last payment, consider yourself lucky to an extent.
 The bank will then in turn put your account along with hundreds of others into a debt portfolio and sell that off to a 3rd party collection agency which is better known as the dreaded junk debt buyer.

-Another year or so may go by, maybe even more, and all of a sudden you start to get phone calls and collection notices in the mail from the junk debt buyer who bought your account from the bank that you refused to pay.
+Another year or so may go by, maybe even more, and all of a sudden you start to get phone calls and collection notices in the mail from the junk debt buyer who bought your account from the bank that you were unable to pay.
 That is where it begins.
-Some people will choose to send a Debt Validation Letter and are surprised to find out that not only was it answered but a Summons came along with it.
-Other people will ignore the collection letters and phone calls and receive a Summons within a month of that collection agency snooping around your credit report.
+Some people will choose to send a debt validation letter and are surprised to receive an answer.
+They are even more surprised to receive the summons that comes along with it.
+Other people will ignore the collection letters and phone calls and receive a summons within a month of that collection agency snooping around your credit report.

 Regardless of what you do, these guys want your money.
 They have only paid pennies for your account and want to cash in the thousands of dollars they are going to make off of your lawsuit.
 You will see the amount you owe them plus interest and even attorney fees tacked on.
 If the debt is time barred, they don’t care.
 They just want their money.
 Junk debt buyers are connected to collection attorneys in almost every single state in the nation, so it doesn’t matter where you live, they will find someone to sue you.